mattermost/docs/source/install/desktop.rst

   <iframe width="560" height="315" src="https://www.youtube.com/embed/avKDRodDS3s" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-To submit an improvement or correction, click  **Edit** at the top of this page.
+To submit an improvement or correction to this documentation, click  **Edit** at the top of this page.